-One of the other things that’s really important, particularly in Europe (for example in Germany, Italy and Spain) is consulting with works councils.
+One of the other things that is really important, particularly in Europe (for example in Germany, Italy, and Spain) is consulting with works councils.
 A works council is the voice of the employees, and when it comes to screening, particularly in jurisdictions where there’s much more sensitivity around data, it’s really important to get the mouthpiece of the employee on board, ratifying any screening programs or recruitment programs that you actually have.

 Whilst background screening itself may usually be at the end of the recruitment process, actually, if you start to notify the candidate about it and bring in your employee representatives at the early stages of recruitment, you could have a much smoother process.

 It’s also about transparency in this whole process.
 From a GDPR perspective and also for a business process, transparency means that if you tell someone at the beginning of the recruitment process that at the very end your offer may be subject to screening, they have the opportunity to understand what that actually means.